nojronatron/nojronatron.github.io/class-09.md

 2. Binding an event listener to an element does not allow adding parameters.
 3. Add an anonymous function, and include the necessary parameters within the anonymous function so they get passed to the event handler when the event listener fires.

-Reminder: How to build an anonymous function that calls another function and supplies parameters:
+Reminder: How to build an anonymous function that supplies parameters to, and calls another function:

 ```javascript
 /*  a named function can be called and can take parmeters */